theoladune/AIVC-Seminar/text/script.md

 First, a motion neural network estimates and transmits motion information, as well as a coding mode selection.
 This motion network is built with three neural transforms : the conditioning, the analysis and the synthesis.
-These transforms are built with convolutional neural networks, and I'll detail their role later on.
+These transforms are composed of convolutional neural networks, and I'll detail their role later on.

 ---